 The forests do contain some primary public access roads.
 See maps in Appendix 5.
+These unformed roads are publicly viewable - refer to the Herenga ā Nuku - Outdoor Access Commission website.

 These routes remain open to the public, subject to any temporary closures as required for safety, as described above.
 Temporary closures can only be undertaken in conjunction, and with the authority, of the local Territorial Authority.

-These unformed public roads are publicly viewable on the Walking Access Commission website.
-Any users are expected to abide by the intent of the Outdoor Access Code published by the Walking Access Commission, or signage / barriers in place at track or public access points.
+Any users are expected to abide by the intent of the Outdoor Access Code published by the Herenga $\bar{a}$ Nuku - Outdoor Access Commission, or signage / barriers in place at track or public access points.